Jetty2307/Chicago-BikeSharing/README.md

 4. AI description of the current model performance with Llama 3 (or Deepseek if the description of Llama 3 is unsatisfactory) and giving an ability to AI to prevent a new trained model from registry if it evaluates it as bad.

 5. App embedding:
-   - backend (FastAPI + Uvicorn) for taking the input for models inference and fetching the models output + SARIMA run if called
+   - backend (FastAPI + Uvicorn) for taking the input for models inference and fetching the models output
    - frontend (Streamlit) for the user's selection of the model and predictions parameters and visualization of the result

-     The user can select a certain model, and the predictions for upcoming weeks or months for a certain period of time will be shown.
+     The user can select a certain model, and the predictions for upcoming number of weeks or months will be shown.

 6. App containerization with Docker